caribank/meta/bib/README.md

 ---------.
 2022ac.
+"Yawarana Shoebox Database with Parsed and Glossed Texts and Corresponding Morpheme Lexicon."

+---------.
+2022ad.
 "Ye'kwana Shoebox Database with Parsed and Glossed Texts and Corresponding Morpheme Lexicon."

 ---------.
-2022ad.
+2022ae.
 "Yukpa Shoebox Database with Parsed and Glossed Texts and Corresponding Morpheme Lexicon."